 Goin’ Down De Mont: A People’s History of Rock Concerts at Leicester’s De Montfort Hall

 by author and rock historian Bruce Pegg.

-*** PREORDER INFORMATION ***
+*** ORDER INFORMATION ***

 ABOUT GOIN’ DOWN DE MONT

 In 2015, I started to write down my memories of rock concerts I had attended at the De Montfort Hall when I was a teenager growing up in Leicester during the 1970s.